grrr-amsterdam/wordpress-scaffold/README.md

 - Prefill the `style.css` file
 - Install theme Composer dependencies
 - Install npm packages
-- Run `gulp`
+- Run `yarn build`
 - Activate the theme and plugins

 ### Theme & asset building

-We use [Yarn](https://github.com/yarnpkg/yarn) for managing our front-end dependencies, and (Gulp)[https://github.com/gulpjs/gulp] for building all the assets.
+We use [Yarn](https://github.com/yarnpkg/yarn) for managing our front-end dependencies, and (grrr-gulpfile)[https://github.com/grrr-amsterdam/gulpfile] for building all the assets.
 Commands should be run from inside the theme folder: `web/app/themes/*`.

-- For watching, run `gulp watch`
+- For watching and buildint, run `yarn watch` or `yarn build`
-- For building production assets, run `gulp --production`
+- For building production assets, run `yarn build:production`

 ### Deploying